-This section also identifies design requirements which are not covered in the ARHSEPP, addressing matters such as privacy, accessibility, sustainability and energy efficiency.
+This section identifies design requirements which are not covered in the ARHSEPP, addressing matters such as privacy, waste management, internal building design, sustainability and energy efficiency.

 This section applies to all boarding house development in the City of Ryde, unless otherwise stated.